Reddit user claiming to be Tesla insider appeared to reveal bitcoin buy a month ago

 “I told you so,” TSLAinsider wrote on Monday.
 “I got laughed at and downvoted.”

-Reporting by Bhargav Acharya; Writing and additional reporting by Ira Iosebashvili; Editing by Megan Davies and Steve Orlofsky
+Additional reporting by Chris Prentice and Ira Iosebashvili; Writing by Ira Iosebashvili; Editing by Megan Davies and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.